harshdmdm/knowledgebase/docs/source/home/ldst_troubleshooting.rst

 .. topic:: Hand Controller Will Not Connect

   .. note:: Complete this checklist first -- stop if reconnected!

     [ ] In the handcontroller menu click disconnect
     [ ] Enter settings and select autoconnect
     [ ] Exit handcontroller
     [ ] Restart handcontroller

   .. warning:: OS Only: Reconnect by Router Reboot

-.. warning:: Shut Down Observing Before Proceeding
+    Shut Down Observing Before Proceeding

   [ ] Open 192.168.0.1 in chrome
   [ ] Log into router as blauuwobs@gmail.com
   [ ] Check in Network Map - Wired Clients
   [ ] If MAC address 00-C0-08-96-62-87 is missing or assigned an IP that is NOT 192.168.0.111 [ ] Click Reboot (Top Right) and Reboot Router
   [ ] When able to reconnect, re attempt connection if not established

 .. topic:: Persistent Bad Link on Dome